 This Easter rabbit craft is the perfect activity to do with your children.
-If your house is like mine, there are random crayons in every nook and cranny and most of them are broken or half used!
-Gather up all those old/mostly used crayons and get ready for a very fun activity because you can make crayons out of old crayons!
-This activity requires few supplies and is done in a matter of minutes.
+If your house is like mine, there are random crayons in every nook and cranny and most of them are broken or half used.
+Here’s what to do with old crayons!
+Gather up all those old/mostly used crayons and get ready for a very fun activity because you can make new crayons out of old crayons.
+This activity requires very few supplies and is done in a matter of minutes.
 The best part is that you can use these bunny crayons the same day that you make them!

 Easter Rabbit Craft: DIY Bunny Crayon Tutorial